elasticio/elasticio.github.io/content/_guides/how-to-define-envirament-variables-for-components.md

 Connecting an external service with {{site.data.tenant.name}} platform is usually handled through the security credentials which are used to establish a communication between our platform and the external service.

-In the cases when a system-wide deployed component is used on our main tenant (https://app.elastic.io) then login/password pair or API Keys are usually enough.
+When a system-wide deployed component is used, the login/password pair or API Keys are usually enough.
 The establishment of a secure connection with the external servers is handled by our system using our own OAuth Client keys and OAuth Apps created by us.
 For this case no further configuration is necessary.

 When the component is deployed separately into your repository on the main tenant or on your own dedicated tenant, then it is necessary to establish custom OAuth keys and create separate OAuth Apps in addition to supplying the usual login/password information.